8an3/mynotesrepo/10015_APP IDEA - Onlyfans.md

 Example Workflow
 Client Requests Custom Content:

-Client sends a message on OnlyFans: "Hi, I’d like a custom video for $50."
+Client sends a message on OnlyFans: "Hi, Iâd like a custom video for $50."

 Creator opens the browser app and inputs the order details.